beautiful women Uzbekistan

 1. Set a simple, early-evening coffee near a metro/landmark.
 60–90 minutes max.

-2. Dress tidy, keep your voice low, and don’t posture.
+2. Dress tidy, keep your voice calm, and don’t posture.

 3. If it’s going well, suggest dinner next time; don’t escalate fast.

-5. If you eventually meet family, bring small gifts, mind shoes at the door, and let her lead the script.
+5. If you meet family, bring small gifts and follow local customs.

 “Don’t try to win an argument with a group of guys here.
 Smile, disengage, and be the calm foreigner.”